Mace Street Clinic is registered with the CQC as part of Your Health Partnership: Regis Medical Centre

 Tel: 01384 354 653

 If you have any questions about the administration and the management of the practice, the Outlet Supervisor will be able to help you.
-Cynthia is available to discuss any suggestions or complaints you may have.
+Sonia is available to discuss any suggestions or complaints you may have.

 Your Health Partnership is now operating 7 day extended hours opening for patients to access doctor and nurse appointments.
 This means that our patients can access a limited number of same-day and pre-bookable telephone and face to face appointments Monday to Sunday.